-In sum, the simulation results confirm the theoretical results developed earlier and show that the proposed Lasso estimator will be useful for the threshold model with highdimensional regressors.
+In sum, the simulation results confirm the theoretical results developed earlier and show that the proposed Lasso estimator will be useful for the threshold model with high-dimensional regressors.

-10. Conclusions
+7. Conclusions

-We have considered a high-dimensional regression model with a possible change-point due to a covariate threshold and have developed the Lasso method.
+We have considered a high-dimensional regression model with a possible changepoint due to a covariate threshold and have developed the Lasso method.
 We have derived nonasymptotic oracle inequalities and have illustrated the usefulness of our proposed estimation method via simulations and a real-data application.
-It would be an interesting future research topic to extend the adaptive Lasso of Zou (2006) to our setup and to see whether we would be able to improve the performance of our estimation method.
+It would be an interesting future research topic to extend other penalized estimators (for example, THE LASSO FOR HIGH-DIMENSIONAL REGRESSION WITH A POSSIBLE CHANGE-POINT 25 the adaptive Lasso of Zou (2006) and the smoothly clipped absolute deviation (SCAD) penalty of Fan and Li (2001)) to our setup and to see whether we would be able to improve the performance of our estimation method.